 But I forced myself through it.
 I had to do this for my emperor.
 He hadn’t given me much information about the scroll, only that it is highly dangerous.
 That was enough for me.

 I won’t bore anyone reading this with accounts of every creature we faced in this evil place.
 Let’s just say we had a tough time.
 Two of my men were channelers.
-They defended us from the wraiths and skeletons and other creatures I don’t want to mention.
+With their magical staffs, they defended us from the wraiths and skeletons and other creatures I don’t want to mention.

 I still shudder just thinking of what we saw in Woodsville.

 We fought our way deep into a temple located in the center of the cursed city.
-Along the way, we lost most of our party.
-In fact, I was the only man remaining.
+Along the way, I lost all of my party.
 I survived through a strange ability to sense the evil in this place, which allowed me to avoid the worst of it.

 I placed the scroll deep within the temple, praying I’d done enough to keep it hidden from those who might use it against the Empire.
 I made it out, but I’m not the same man I used to be.